Structure groupoids of quiver-theoretic Yang-Baxter maps: Introduction

-\textbf{Acknowledgements.} We are grateful to Tomasz Brzezi\'nski and Marino Gran for precious conversations, which inspired \S\ref{subsec:PH-groupoids}; and to Alessandro Ardizzoni, Andrea Maffei and Francesco Sala for their valuable comments and suggestions.
+\textbf{Acknowledgements.} The authors are grateful to Tomasz Brzezi\'nski and Marino Gran for precious conversations, which inspired \S\ref{subsec:PH-groupoids}; and to Alessandro Ardizzoni, Andrea Maffei and Francesco Sala for their valuable remarks and comments.
+Furthermore, the authors wish to thank an anonymous referee for many helpful suggestions.

 This project was started by the first author (DF) under the supervision of the second author (YS), as part of his master's thesis research.
 During the early phase of research, the first author was affiliated to Hokkaido University and to the University of Pisa, and supported by the University of Pisa Scholarship for the Achievement of Credits Abroad and Co-Promoted Thesis, AY.\@ 2022/2023.
 The first author was later supported by the University of Turin through a PNRR DM 118 scholarship, and by the Vrije Universiteit Brussel Bench Fee for a Joint Doctoral Project, grant number OZR4257, and through the FWO Senior Research Project G004124N.